What is the sum of the roots of the quadratic equation \(x^2 - 5x + 6 = 0\)?

 Study for the Accuplacer Advanced Algebra and Functions Test.
 Use flashcards and multiple choice questions, each question offers hints and explanations.
 Ace your exam preparation!

-Applying Vieta's formula, the sum of the roots is calculated as follows:
+In this specific equation, we identify (a = 1), (b = -5), and (c = 6).
+Applying Vieta's formula, we calculate the sum of the roots as follows:

 [